 The horn is the instrument that holds it all together in our ensemble - it is capable of incredible range, virtuosic technique, a variety of tone colors, and the ability to blend easily with other instruments.
 It produces a prototypical conical sound.

 As I mentioned in ..."why just 2 horns" when we formed the Boulder Brass in the early 90's, we relied heavily on the Philip Jones Brass Ensemble library for programming because there was practically no music written for our instrumentation.
 The PJBE / London Brass is 4 trumpets, 1 horn, 4 trombones & tuba.
 We would often double the horn part just to give the horn a fighting chance to be heard on stage.
 The realization that one horn: 1) just isn't enough sound to balance the ensemble; and 2) unnecessarily limits some scoring possibilities; led to some scoring techniques for horn when writing music for our unique instrumentation.
 I'll only list them here because each technique could easily be (and likely will be) its own blog entry.

-- As the top voices in a cool conical choir (horns, euphonium, tuba)
+As the top voices in a warm sounding conical choir (horns, euphonium, tuba)